lucas-faget/lucas-faget/README.md

 Hello 🙌

-I am a junior web developer from 🇫🇷 France.
+I am a junior web developer from France.
-💻 I am passionate about coding and web development. 🔍 I try to learn independently about technologies that I enjoy and to always be up to date on the latest technologies.
+💻 I am passionate about coding and web development. 🔍 I try to learn independently to improve my skills and exploring technologies to always be up to date on the latest technologies.

 You are welcome to visit my website : [lucas-faget.com](https://www.lucas-faget.com).